People First - Design at JP Morgan

 Notable Quotes

-"The designer of the future will be great at mining data and telling stories with it, balancing analytics with narrative."
+"The designer of the future will be really great at mining data, analyzing it, and telling the story with it."

 Or choose a question: